yuvalnsn/messaging-system/README.md

 4. In this type of app, pagination is needed.
 I've decided not to include it since it's not in the requirements, and I didn't want to exaggerate.

-5. You can find the POSTMAN examples file in the `documentation/Messaging System API.postman_collection.json`
+5. You can find the POSTMAN examples file in the `documentation/Messaging System API.postman_collection Copy.json`

 7. If anything is unclear, I will be more than happy to clarify.